 By now companies can make use of generative AI by collecting a required amount of relevant data, using it to train a selected machine learning model, and applying the solution to specific business cases.
 Sounds intricate, isn’t it?

-To understand the practical value of generative AI for enterprises, let’s overview the benefits organizations can get from similar solutions and explore how far businesses have moved with its adoption.
+To understand the practical value of enterprise use cases for generative AI, let’s overview the benefits organizations can get from similar solutions and explore how far businesses have moved with its adoption.

-Describing the potential of generative AI and its adoption among enterprises as promising would probably be an understatement.
+Describing the potential of generative AI use cases and the overall level of technology adoption among enterprises as promising would probably be an understatement.

 Yet, adopting the technology at an enterprise level comes with a handful of challenges and limitations.
-The majority of them are related to security concerns, the presence of technical barriers, and industry-specific constraints.
+The majority of them are related to use cases for generative AI as well as security concerns, the presence of technical barriers, and industry-specific constraints that come with these applications.

 GENERATIVE AI: CHALLENGES AND LIMITATIONS FOR ENTERPRISES